 Installing ZendPHP on Alpine Linux

-This topic describes the procedures for installing ZendPHP on an Alpine Linux operating system..
+The preferred installation procedure for all Linux distributions and for IBM i is the zendphpctl tool.
+This article describes the alternative manual procedure for installing ZendPHP on an Alpine Linux operating system..

 Installing the APK repository